Elkhorn, WI - For a democracy to thrive and flourish, healthy debate is indispensable. It’s the bedrock of democracy in our political system.

-Gaulke explained, “I’m raising a family in this district, teaching college, volunteering for nonprofits like Meals on Wheels and Open Arms Free Clinic, and running a campaign.
+Gaulke explained, “I’m raising a family in this district, teaching college, volunteering for nonprofits like Meals on Wheels and our local free clinic, along with running a campaign.
 If I can find a few hours to debate, so can he.
 District 32 residents deserve it.”

 This is not democracy.